mikeplem/homeassistant/README.md

 I ought to try using rtmp but I have not done that yet.

+#### Doorbell Notifications

+I have an [automation](hass/reolink_doorbell_automation.yaml) setup to notify the Home Assistant Companion App on my phone when someone presses the button on the doorbell.
+The linked automation is the YAML version of what I am using.

+In my [Home Assistant configuration](hass/configuration.yaml) file I setup a notify group so that I can notify more than one companion app at a time.

 ## Neolink

 **IMPORTANT: This WILL drain the battery in a matter of hours.**